<rss version="2.0"

 <description>key concepts

-soundis a dynamic and contextual phenomenon that emerges from the interactions between bodies, environments, and technologies.
+soundis a dynamic and contextual phenomenon that emerges from the interaction between bodies, environments and technologies.
 It actively shapes our experiences and perceptions, influencing how we engage with the spaces we inhabit.

-space is a vibrant and relational construct that evolves through our perceptions, movements, and interactions.
-It is continuously co-created through the interplay of sound, body, and environment, reflecting the dynamic nature of our experiences.
+space is a vibrant and relational construct that evolves through our perceptions, movements and interactions.
+It is continuously co-created through the interplay of sound, body and environment, reflecting the dynamic nature of our experience.

 </description>